 Name Github Other

+Warmist warmist

+Wes Malone wesQ3

+Will Rogers wjrogers

+ZechyW ZechyW

 Zhentar Zhentar

 zilpin zilpin

 7.3 Licenses

 DFHack is distributed under the Zlib license, with some MIT- and BSD-licensed components.
 These licenses protect your right to use DFHack for any purpose, distribute copies, and so on.